Lake Michigan Lake Sturgeon Rehabilitation

 - Identify habitats utilized by juveniles

-- Protect and enhance habitat utilized by juvenile lake sturgeon
+- Protect and enhance the habitat utilized by juvenile lake sturgeon

 - Identify and protect or enhance potential spawning habitat for adults

-The Milwaukee River streamside rearing facility is located at Riveredge Nature Center Inc. This non-profit organization agreed to be a cooperator with the WDNR on this project.
+The Milwaukee River streamside rearing facility is located at Riveredge Nature Center Inc. This non-profit organization agreed to cooperate with the Wisconsin DNR on this project.
 Riveredge provided the land, building and access to the Milwaukee River.
 In addition, they provided labor help beyond the three years of the project.
-This will enable us to produce additional year-classes of lake sturgeon using this facility.
+This will enable us to produce additional year classes of lake sturgeon using this facility.